BeycanPress/cryptopay-lite/readme.txt

 * Unlimited EVM-based network support
 * Pay by transfer to address support (QR Code)
 * Unlimited coin payments support for each network
-* Custom token & prices support (Your utility tokens)
+* You can add custom token & prices (Your utility tokens)
-* Extra network support add-ons (Bitcoin, Solana, Tron etc.)
+* You can purchase extra converter add-ons (CoinGecko, Moralis etc.)
-* Extra converter support add-ons (CoinGecko, Moralis etc.)
+* You can purchase extra network add-ons (Bitcoin, Solana, Tron etc.)

 = Requires =